realityexpander/How_to_program_from_ground_up/HighLevelLanguages.md

   - The languages allowed for more widespread adoption of computers and programming, as the languages were easier to learn and use than assembly language.

-- ## Procedural Programming 1950s-Present (for amateurs, 1960s-1990s for professionals)
+- ## Procedural Programming (1960s-Present)
-    - ### BIG IDEA - Use "subroutines" to avoid "GOTO" statements and "spaghetti code"
+    - ### BIG IDEA - Use "subroutines" to avoid `GOTO` statements and "spaghetti code"

     - First style of high-level language after assembly language
     - Considered "high level" because it was abstracted from the assembly language.
 The language was actually just another program that translated the "high level" language into "machine code" for the CPU, usually at runtime.
     - Examples of Procedural languages are "Fortran" and "BASIC" and "COBOL"

     - Procedural code is executed top to bottom, one line at a time.
-Control flow is done with "IF" and "GOTO" statements
+    - Control flow is done with `IF` and `GOTO` statements.
-    - GOTO was still commonly used, as most people didn't know how to use "subroutines" or "functions" yet and
+    - `GOTO` was still commonly used, as most people didn't know how to use "subroutines" or "functions" yet and
-    - GOTO was easier to understand, at least first.
+    - `GOTO` was easier to understand, at least first...
+(DUN, Dun, dun...)
-      > - Online playground for BASIC to try these programs
+      > - Online playground to try these programs in BASIC
       >   - https://www.calormen.com/jsbasic/

     - Example of Procedural-Oriented Programming with GOTO's in BASIC (Beginner's All-purpose Symbolic Instruction Code)